cc2k19/go-tin/README.md

 Go-tin is new, one of a kind social network developed as a project for FMI course Clean Code in 2019.
-The project is currently in active development, for a up-to-date status you can visit the `dev` branch.
+The project is currently in active development, for up-to-date status you can visit the `dev` branch.